 Fingerprinting and Background Checks

 To comply with the Jessica Lunsford Act, all students completing a field experience in the State of Florida must be fingerprinted and complete a background check.
-Students should refer to their local school district website for procedures and costs for fingerprinting and background checks when they complete their TK20 application.
+Students should refer to their local school district website for procedures and costs for fingerprinting and background checks when they complete their application in the data management system.
 Students will not be allowed entry into a school without first completing the fingerprinting and background checks required by that district.